Offset Charge Dependence of Measurement-Induced Transitions in Transmons: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Dennis Willsch, Madita Willsch, Alexandru Petrescu and Dennis Rieger for stimulating discussions.
 We thank L. Radtke and S. Diewald for technical assistance.
-This work was financed by the German Ministry of Education and Research (BMBF) within project QSolid (FKZ:13N16151).
+We thank Immanuel Speitelsbach for providing the Josephson amplifier This work was financed by the German Ministry of Education and Research (BMBF) within project QSolid (FKZ:13N16151).
 D.B.~acknowledges funding from the Horizon Europe program via Project No.~101113946 OpenSuperQPlus100.
 N.G. and M.S.~acknowledge funding from the German Ministry of Education and Research (BMBF) within project GEQCOS (FKZ:~13N15683).
 Facilities use was supported by the KIT Nanostructure Service Laboratory.
 We acknowledge the measurement software framework qKit.
 MFD, BD and AB were supported by NSERC, the Ministère de l’Économie et de l’Innovation du Québec, the Canada First Research Excellence Fund, and the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum Systems Accelerator.